Beefy.Finance (BIFI) Price Tops $1,218.90 on Exchanges

 Beefy.Finance Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Beefy.Finance directly using US dollars.
-Investors seeking to trade Beefy.Finance should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Beefy.Finance using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Beefy.Finance directly using U.S. dollars.
+Investors seeking to acquire Beefy.Finance should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Beefy.Finance using one of the aforementioned exchanges.

 Receive News & Updates for Beefy.Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Beefy.Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.